novault/novault/README.rst

 Can I enter a description and/or master password in non-latin characters?
 =====================================================================================================

 Yes, you can use any characters in the description and master password.
 Take care though, when using non-Latin-1 characters, that the shell's code page settings can influence the representation of the string.
 The same *printed* string entered under different code pages can yield different *binary* strings.
-To avoid such problems you can either adhere to Latin-1 characters or make sure you always invoke ``novault`` with the same code page (e.g., a UTF-8 generating code page).
+To avoid such problems you can either adhere to Latin-1 characters or make sure you always invoke ``novault`` with the same code page; since ``novault`` internally converts the strings to UTF-8 it is best advised to use a UTF-8 generating code page whenever using non-Latin-1 characters.

 What hashing algorithm is used to derive the seed from the description and master password?
 =====================================================================================================